luminolous/xids-pipeline/README.md

 ## Models

-You can directly load the models via Hugging Face:
+For the models, you can check them on Hugging Face:
 [`luminolous/xids-multimodel`](https://huggingface.co/luminolous/xids-multimodel)